Upturn unsubscribed user

 Volatility

-TLT is subject to high volatility due to its sensitivity to interest rate changes.
+TLT exhibits high volatility due to its long duration, meaning its price is highly sensitive to interest rate changes.

 Market Risk